-“You like to dance?” she asked, and, well, how could we say no?
+“You like to dance?” she asked in broken English, and, well - how could we say no?

 A word about the altitude

 I tried to put it out of my mind and fell back to sleep.
 But I knew I had to get up and go, had to make that trek out into the cold, to the outhouse down the lane.
-When I stepped out of the room and saw the night sky, it was the most beautiful sight, like we were inches away from the heavens, with unfamiliar constellations and thousands of stars.
+When I stepped out of the room and saw the night sky, it was the most beautiful sight I'd ever seen.
+It was as if we were inches away from the heavens, with unfamiliar constellations and thousands of stars.
 Freezing, I hurried down the lane to the outhouse, which was right next to the horse stall.
-Oh and look, here’s the horse’s back end right next to the outhouse.
-At least they had a porcelain toilet (there was no seat so it was a bit cold to sit on, but at least it wasn’t a hole in the ground).
+Oh and look, here’s the horse’s ass end right next to the outhouse!
+At least they had a porcelain toilet and not just a hole in the ground (there was no seat so it was a bit cold to sit on).
 I finished up, and looked behind me to flush the toilet, but there was no handle.
 There was a bucket next to the toilet filled with water.
 So I dumped a little in and went back to bed, giggling all the way at the story I had to tell.